mohisa302/Review-code/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my favorite mentor Houda Mzari
+I would like to thank my favorite mentor Houda Mzari, and this code writer @jonas-45

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ <a name="faq"></a>
-- **[How this project help me in my first days?]**
+- **How this project help me in my first days?**

-  - [This project includes most of the tools which you are going to use for your codes]

-- **[What is Microverse?]**

-  - [Microverse is one of the most awesome coding school!]
+  - help you learn how review a code

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Hello Microverse
-Hello Microverse Project
- main